Border Gateway Protocol Complexity

 Border Gateway Protocol, commonly known as BGP, is an exterior gateway protocol that facilitates the exchange of routing information between different autonomous systems (AS).
 An autonomous system represents a collection of networks under a single administrative domain.
 BGP is responsible for determining the best path for data packets to traverse between ASes, allowing efficient communication across the internet.

-You may find the following posts useful for pre-information:
+You may find the following posts helpful for pre-information:

 1. Port 179